 Fire officials investigating reports of Molotov cocktails thrown into Baton Rouge houses early Thursday

-BATON ROUGE - Fire officials are investigating reports of apparent Molotov cocktails being thrown through two home windows early Thursday morning.
+BATON ROUGE - Fire officials are investigating reports of Molotov cocktails being thrown through the windows of two homes early Thursday morning.

 According to the Baton Rouge Fire Department, two homes along Pocahontas Street near Choctaw Drive had glass bottles filled with gasoline and lit on fire thrown at them.
 At one home, the bottle was thrown through a side window, and it sent flames reaching toward the ceiling.